takoikatakotako/en.swiswiswift.com/content/post/2018-12-30/index.md

 +++
-title = "UITableViewの中身をUISearchBarで検索する(Swift4)"
-url = "2018-12-30"
+title = "Search the contents of UITableView with UISearchBar(Swift4)" url = "2018-12-30"
 date = "2018-12-30"
-description = "UITableViewの中身をUISearchBarで検索する(Swift4)"
-tags = [
+description = "Search the contents of UITableView with UISearchBar(Swift4)" tags = [
   "iOS",
 ]